WHONDRS-Hub/ECA_Multireactor_Incubations/00_README.md

    b. **You:** Add other deviations to the Raw DO .csv after it is exported

-4. Run 02a_ECA_MOI_Tins
+3. Run 02a_ECA_MOI_Tins

    a. **Script:** Calculates gravimetric moisture from individual moisture tins taken right before optode incubations.
 Checks CV of replicates.
 If CV is high, run 02b_ECA_MOI_outliers.
        Note: 02b_ECA_MOI_outliers was written for ECA_EC samples.
 You may need to manually change this script to fit your data.

    b. **You:** Check for deviations manually (e.g. spills) to make sure that you are calculating correct gravimetric moisture.
 Add other deviations to the moisture tin .csv after it is exported

+4. Run 03_ECA_drying

+   a. **Script:** Calculates wet sediment mass, dry sediment mass, added water, total water, and gravimetric moisture for each day when samples were weighed over 21-day incubation.
+Also calculates summary file for initial water mass, final water mass, dry sediment mass, initial gravimetric moisture, and final gravimetric moisture for each sample.

+   b. **You:** Add other deviations to the drying .csv after it is exported

+5. Run 04_Wet_Sediment_Model

+   a. **Script:** Gets amount of water from eca incubation and amends to ECA drying summary file.
+For ECA, this is an actual model built using grain size data and samples for which we could calculate actual incubation water masses.
+For EV, we have all weights, so no model needed.
+Just scroll to the bottom of the script.